-Koh-i-Noor Diamond

-British Royal Crown
+Koh-i-Noor Diamond British Royal Crown

-"We do not create our destiny; we participate in its unfolding...
-Synchronicity works as a catalyst toward the working out of that destiny..."

-David Richo

-Chapter 6

 ...OK, so now I have to solve The Riddle of the Koh-i-Noor Diamond - challenge accepted! ...
 Larry 'Harry Flashman' King, when he was author Thomas Hughes created Flashman.
 Then Flashman and the Mountain of Light (Koh-i-Noor means Mountain of Light) became a historic novel-noir.
-Published in 1969, renowned novelist George MacDonald Fraser adopts anti-hero Flashman's later life for 12 novels, where the school bully becomes an illustrious Victorian soldier while remaining a scoundrel, a liar, a thief, a coward, and above all, a toady.
+Published in 1969, George MacDonald Fraser adopts anti-hero Flashman's later life for 12 novels, where the school bully becomes an illustrious Victorian soldier while remaining a scoundrel, a liar, a thief, a coward, and above all, a toady.
 Through a combination of luck and cunning, he ends up proclaimed the hero!
-The Flashman Papers are purported to be written by Henry Paget Flashman and discovered in a trunk after his death-and most readers thought the Flashman Papers were real!
+The Flashman Papers are purported to be written by Henry Paget Flashman and discovered in a trunk after his death -and most readers thought the Flashman Papers were real!